kedro-org/kedro-starters/spaceflights-pandas-viz/{{ cookiecutter.repo_name }}/README.md

 ## Project dependencies

 To see and update the dependency requirements for your project use `requirements.txt`.
-You can install the project requirements with `pip install -r requirements.txt`.
+Install the project requirements with `pip install -r requirements.txt`.

 [Further information about project dependencies](https://docs.kedro.org/en/stable/kedro_project_setup/dependencies.html#project-specific-dependencies)